frohrlich/liana-quest/readme.md

 You can then launch the game via a simple live server (like the one from VSCode).

+A demo is also available on the 'demo' branch.

 ## Credits for the assets :

 - Sprites :